deib-polimi/COCOS/README.md

 [More](components/actuator_controller/)

 ### Dashboard
-This component is used to reach a dashboard where information about the system can be retrieved.
+This component is used to show a dashboard where information about the system can be retrieved.

 [More](./components/dashboard/)